reneweb/Denvar/README.md

 The currently supported options are:
 - replaceKeys: Takes a function and will apply it for every key, replacing it with a new key.
 The key will be passed as a parameter to the function and the new key must be returned.
 - replaceValues: Same as replaceKeys for values.
+- env: The current environment as a string or a function that returns the environment.
+Only used when providing config specific for certain environments as described [here](#environment-specific-config)
-- dynamic: setting this option to a truthy value will enable dynamic reloading of the configuration.
+- dynamic: Setting this option to a truthy value will enable dynamic reloading of the configuration.
 See more [here](#dynamic-reloading)

 Example: